Glavin001/smmapp/README.md

 This project is our submition to the Saint Mary's University Mobile App Contest.

+Our finished app can be found at [http://140.184.137.122:1338](http://140.184.137.122:1338).
+Feel free to take a look.
+It was designed primarily for mobile, so for best viewing experience try it out on your phone or tablet.

 ["Saint Mary's University is developing mobile applications, and we know that the best place to turn to for ingenuity, creativity, and out-of-the-box thinking is you - our students." - Saint Mary's University](http://www.smu.ca/academic/science/department/mobile-app-contest.html)

 ### Project Design Brief